carpentries/instructor-training/episodes/13-second-welcome.md

 - What will we focus on next?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+To refresh as we enter the second half of this workshop, the goal of this training is prepare you to be a certified Carpentries Instructor, which includes the following:

 - be familiar with and understand how to apply research-based teaching principles, especially as they apply to The Carpentries audience.